Smith & Nephew to buy Brazilian wound care distribution

-LONDON, Nov 26 (Reuters) - Medical devices firm Smith & Nephew said on Tuesday it had agreed to acquire the assets and business of Politec Saude relating to distribution of its advanced wound management products in Brazil.
+LONDON (Reuters) - Medical devices firm Smith & Nephew (SN.L) said on Tuesday it had agreed to acquire the assets and business of Politec Saude relating to distribution of its advanced wound management products in Brazil.

 Financial terms were not disclosed for the deal, which fits with the company’s strategy of bolt-on acquisitions in emerging markets.